Screw turbine

-A screw turbine (also known as an Archimedian turbine, Archimedes screw generator or ASG, or Archimedes screw turbine or AST) is water turbine that converts the potential energy of water on an upstream level into work.
+A screw turbine (also known as an Archimedean turbine, Archimedes screw generator or ASG, or Archimedes screw turbine or AST) is a water turbine that converts the potential energy of water on an upstream level into work.
 This hydropower converter is driven by the weight of water, similar to water wheels, and can be considered as a quasi-static pressure machine.
 Archimedes screw generators operate in a wide range of flows (0.01 $m^3/s$ to 14.5 $m^3/s$) and heads (0.1 m to 10 m), including low heads and moderate flow rates that are not ideal for traditional turbines and not occupied by high performance technologies.
-The length of the smallest and longest Archimedes screw generators are 1 m an 30 m respectively.

 Archimedes' screw can be used to generate power if they are driven by flowing fluid instead of lifting fluid.
 Water transiting the screw from high to low elevation generates a torque on the helical plane surfaces, causing the screw to rotate.
 The Archimedes screw generator consists of a rotor in the shape of an Archimedean screw which rotates in a semicircular trough.
 Water flows into the screw and its weight presses down onto the blades of the turbine, which in turn forces the turbine to turn.
 Water flows freely off the end of the screw into the river.
 The upper end of the screw is connected to a generator through a gearbox.
 The Archimedes screw is theoretically a reversible hydraulic machine, and there are examples of single installations where screws can be used alternately as pumps and generators.

 History

+The first records of a water screw, or screw pump, dates back to Ancient Mesopotamia, a cuneiform inscription of Assyrian king Sennacherib (704–681 BC) describes casting water screws in bronze.
+This is consistent with classical author Strabo, who describes the Hanging Gardens as watered by screws.

 The Archimedean screw is an ancient invention, attributed to Archimedes of Syracuse (287–212 BC.), and commonly used to raise water from a watercourse for irrigation purposes.
 In 1819 the French engineer Claude Louis Marie Henri Navier (1785–1836) suggested using the Archimedean screw as a type of water wheel.
 In 1916 William Moerscher applied for a U.S. patent on the hydrodynamic screw turbine.

 Application

-The Archimedean screw turbine is applied on rivers with a relatively low head (from 0.1 m to 10 m) and on low flows (0.01 m³/s up to around 10 m³/s on one turbine).
+The Archimedean screw turbine is applied on rivers with a relatively low head (from 0.1 m to 10 m) and on low flows (0.01 m3/s up to around 10 m3/s on one turbine).
 Due to the construction and slow movement of the blades of the turbine, the turbine is considered to be friendly to aquatic wildlife.
 It is often labelled as "fish friendly".
 The Archimedean turbine may be used in situations where there is a stipulation for the preservation and care of the environment and wildlife.